We have collected the most frequently asked questions in this section of the Help Center.

 They are important to know about, because they fall under the same legislation as cookies.
 The legislation basically cover all "cookie like objects" meaning anything that stores data about you and your browsing on the internet.

-This means that when you put in the work to make your website compliant, you need to make sure that local storage and session storage is blocked until consent is given, just like cookies needs to be and categorised in the Legal Monster app just like your cookies.
+This means that when you put in the work to make your website compliant, you need to make sure that local storage and session storage is blocked until consent is given, just like cookies needs to be and categorised in the Openli app just like your cookies.

 Local storage and session storage are set exactly the same way as cookies typically are, so blocking it is done the same way as well.